 Do not use this medication if your pet is allergic to etodolac, or if your pet has a history of allergic reaction to aspirin or other NSAIDs.
 Tell your veterinarian if your pet is allergic to any medications, or if your pet has; heart disease, congestive heart failure, or high blood pressure; stomach ulcers or bleeding; liver or kidney disease; asthma; a bleeding or blood clotting disorder.
 Tell your veterinarian if your pet is pregnant or lactating or if you plan to breed your pet.

 Etodolac is FDA approved for use in dogs 11 lbs and over only.
-Etodolac is available by prescription as 300mg capsules and 400mg tablets.
+Etodolac is available by prescription as 400mg tablets.
 The usual dose of etodolac is 4.5-6.8mg per pound once a day.
 The maximum dose per day is 6.8mg per pound once a day.
 Etodolac can increase the risk of serious effects on the stomach and intestines, including bleeding or perforation.
 These conditions can occur at any time while the pet is taking etodolac.
 Call your veterinarian at once if your pet has any symptoms of bleeding in the stomach or intestines.
 These symptoms include black, bloody, or tarry stools, or coughing up blood or vomit that looks like coffee grounds.
 Do not give any other over the counter cold, allergy, or pain medication without first asking your veterinarian or pharmacist.

 Give the missed dose as soon as you remember.
 However, if it almost time for the next regularly scheduled dose, skip the missed dose and give the next one as directed.
 Do not give a double dose of the medication.